 I believe that these approaches, which are less invasive, as they would not require a light source to be implanted in a patient’s brain, are more likely to be utilised as treatments in the future.

-The true difficulty is to genetically modify cells in patient’s brains.
+The true difficulty is to genetically modify cells in a patient’s brains.
 However, the initial steps to achieve this are already being taken, where genes that decrease the activity of brain cells are being inserted into seizure-generating areas in patients with very hard to treat types of epilepsy in an ongoing recent clinical trial.
 Furthermore, deep brain stimulation, where an electrode is implanted in the brain and electrically stimulates only a small area to block seizures has proven to be an effective treatment9.

 These different strategies to specifically target brain areas and cell types offer potential advantages versus standard treatments, such as medicines and surgery to remove epileptic brain areas, in that they may be more effective and may have less adverse effects on other quality of life factors such as memory, speech and movement.
 Pre-clinical epilepsy researchers working on epilepsy models, such as myself, routinely use tools like optogenetics to further our understanding of how seizures come about and to use that knowledge to identify new therapeutic brain cell targets that might have a powerful influence over seizures.
 We then collaborate with clinicians to try and implement these findings and help epilepsy patients.
 Hopefully, the future will be brighter and brighter.